Founding of the Butokuden

 606-8323, Kyoto-shi , Saikyo-ku, Shougoin Entomi-cho 46-2

-Personal note: When I first came to Japan (almost 10 years ago now) I literally stumbled across the Butokuden.
+Personal note: When I first came to Japan (summer 2000) I literally stumbled across the Butokuden.
 I had been visiting the garden in the rear of Heian-jingu when I heard loud kiai and the sound of bamboo.
 I peered through the cracks in the wooden fence and spotted people dressed in hakama and keikogi; I rushed out of the garden, round the corner, and into the building.
 I wasn’t sure whether I could watch keiko or not so asked some random old guy in bogu and he said it was ok.
 Watching kendo in the sweltering heat of a Japanese August I was profoundly moved, and even more so when I later discovered what the building was and its place in the history of kendo.
 If you come to Japan I urge you to do your best to watch or – if you can – take part in practise at the Butokuden.
 You won’t regret it!

 Is the minimum rank rokudan renshi, or is it just renshi?
 Not that the difference matters for anyone but a very few people.